WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 You're looking at it!
 We took our beta-developer site live, with the hot new redesign, and of course, Meadow docs!
 The whole site has been redesigned, including the API docs, which also got a major information architecture overhaul.

+### Updating

+To use this new beta, you'll need to reflash your board with the [latest Meadow.OS binaries](https://www.wildernesslabs.co/downloads?f=/Meadow_Beta/MeadowOS.zip), as well as update your IDE extensions.

 ## Beta 3.4

 This is another small release that expands the SPI capabilities, adds robustness to the IDE extensions, and sees some more things open-sourced.